Hall of Fame

 Robert S. Abernathy, M.D., Ph.D.

-Dr. Abernathy has been called the ”ultimate university citizen” by UAMS leaders and colleagues in appreciation of nearly 50 years of service to the campus.
+Dr. Abernathy has been called the “ultimate university citizen” by UAMS leaders and colleagues in appreciation of nearly 50 years of service to the campus.
 Abernathy, along with his wife, Dr. Rosalind Abernathy, arrived in 1957, when he was recruited from the University of Minnesota to the Department of Internal Medicine.
 Ten years later he was named department Chairman, a post he held for a decade.
-Dr. Abernathy directed the Division of Infectious Diseases after his term as Chairman, and he remains a professor emeritus.
+Dr. Abernathy directed the Division of Infectious Diseases after his term as Chairman, and he retired in 2002.
 In honor of Dr. Abernathy’s dedication to Internal Medicine, the Arkansas Chapter of the American College of Physicians named its annual laureate award after the highly respected physician and leader.
 In 1983, he received the Caduceus Club’s distinguished faculty award.
-Dr. Abernathy has trained many of the state’s physicians, educators and leaders in internal medicine and public health.
+Dr. Abernathy trained many of the state’s physicians, educators and leaders in internal medicine and public health.
+He died in 2016.

 Willis E. Brown, M.D.